General Inpatient Child and Adolescent Psychiatry at

 The fellow will effectively communicate with patients, their families/caretakers, and all other members of the treatment team.

-- Conducting age-appropriate interview techniques, as well as comprehensive mental status examination on children and adolescents
+• Conducting age-appropriate interview techniques, as well as comprehensive mental status examinations on children and adolescents

 Measurement of Objectives